joosegoomes/Imperative-Programming/README.md

 ## 📄 Contents

-- Both parts of the set of 50 exercises provided by the course, with corresponding solutions (total of 100 exercises)
+- 50 exercises provided by the course, with corresponding solutions

 ## ⚙️ How to use